 - Companies engaged in services and manufacturing sectors.

-Clearly, there are no real estate, no bank bonds, and no other more interesting options, but if you’re happy investing in business new or existing, then that’s a pretty good spread of investment assets.
+Clearly, there are no real estate, no bank bonds, and no other more interesting options, but if you’re happy investing in a business, new or existing, then that’s a pretty good spread of investment assets.

-So, who does the Philippines investor visa work the best for?
+So, who does the special investor’s resident visa work best for?
 There are three distinct groups of investors who’d benefit the most:

 - Those who want to reside in the Philippines for an indefinite period of time.